 - If the query is delayed, the Delay tab provides details about the cause of the delay

-- You can also use the Lock Viewer portlet to find out more about the block, including:
+- You can also use the Lock Viewer portlet to find out additional details about the block:

 - Block Time